-Building on the learnings from our ongoing sidecar savings trial, we’ll be embarking on a new trial later this year to test whether an opt-out joining mechanism could enable many more people who want to save through payroll to get started.
+Building on the learnings from our ongoing sidecar savings trial, we’ve embarked on a new trial to test whether an opt-out joining mechanism could enable many more people who want to save through payroll to get started.

 Early indications from our sidecar savings trial suggest that support for workplace emergency saving is high amongst both employers and employees, but employee sign-up levels are currently low – in line with those of other voluntary payroll saving tools.
 Our research shows that inertia – people’s tendency to keep doing what they’re already doing – is a strong barrier to participation.
 98% of people who say they think the savings tool will help them have not yet signed up.